-3.4 Eudora Integration Applet
+3.5 Eudora Integration Applet

-Make sure that you have copied the SpamSieve Eudora Helper file to your hard disk.
+Make sure that you have copied the SpamSieve Eudora Helper file to the Applications folder of your hard disk.
 You will need to launch this applet any time you want to use SpamSieve from Eudora.
 If you want, you can use System Preferences to make it a login item.
 Do not launch the copy on the disk image, as that will cause Eudora to try to find it in the wrong place.